top1944/duckuments/docs/atoms_85_fall2017_projects/11_fleet_planning/11-fleet-level-planning-preliminary-design-doc.md

 #### Stakeholders

-* Fleet-comms: for querying their API (contact: )
+* Fleet-comms: for querying their API
-* Devel-coordination and multi-slam:
 * The Architects (smart city): accurate map of city, sufficiently big map to accommodate ~25 duckiebots at once